-- The Open Server and SDK New Features for Microsoft Windows, Linux, UNIX, and Mac OS X which describes new features available for Open Server and the Software Developer's Kit.
-This document is revised to include new features as they become available. - The Software Developer's Kit Release Bulletin and Open Server Release Bulletin contains last-minute information about the release. - Installing Sybase Products contains installation procedures for installing your Open Client and Open Server software. - The Open Client Client-Library/C Reference Manual contains reference information for Open Client Client-Library. - The Open Client DB-Library/C Reference Manual contains reference information for DB-LibraryTM. - The Open Client Client-Library/C Programmer's Guide contains information on how to design and implement Client-Library programs. - The Open Server Server-Library/C Reference Manual contains reference information for Open Server Server-Library. - The Open Client and Open Server Common Libraries Reference Manual contains reference information for CS-Library, which is a collection of utility routines that are useful in both Client-Library and Server-Library applications. - The Open Client and Open Server Programmer's Supplement contains platform-specific information for programmers using Open Client and Open Server products.
-This document includes information about: - Compiling and linking an application - The sample programs that are included online with Open Client and Open Server products - Routines that have platform-specific behaviors

-- The Adaptive Server (called "SQL Server" in versions prior to 11.5) Reference Manual describes Sybase Adaptive Server® Enterprise commands, datatypes, functions, and system procedures. - The Transact-SQL User's Guide documents Transact-SQL®, Sybase's enhanced version of the relational database language.
+- The Open Server and SDK New Features for Windows, Linux, UNIX, and Mac OS X which describes new features available for Open Server and the Software Developer's Kit.
+This document is modified to include new features as they become available. - The Software Developer's Kit Release Bulletin and Open Server Release Bulletin contain last-minute information about the release. - The Installing Sybase Products contains installation procedures for installing your Open Client and Open Server software. - The Open Client Client-Library/C Reference Manual contains reference information for Open Client Client-Library. - The Open Client DB-Library/C Reference Manual contains reference information for DB-LibraryTM. - The Open Client Client-Library/C Programmers Guide contains information on how to design and implement Client-Library programs. - The Open Server Server-Library/C Reference Manual contains reference information for Open Server Server-Library. - The Open Client and Open Server Common Libraries Reference Manual contains reference information for CS-Library, which is a collection of utility routines that are useful in both Client-Library and Server-Library applications. - The Open Client and Open Server Programmers Supplement contains platform-specific information for programmers using Open Client and Open Server products.
+This document includes information about: - Compiling and linking an application - The sample programs that are included online with Open Client and Open Server products - Routines that have platform-specific behaviors - The Adaptive Server Enterprise Reference Manual describes Sybase Adaptive Server® Enterprise commands, datatypes, functions, and system procedures. - The Adaptive Server Enterprise Transact-SQL Users Guide documents Transact-SQL®, Sybase's enhanced version of the relational database language.
 This manual serves as a textbook for beginning users of the database management system.